scilus/scilpy/docs/fibertube/DEMO.md

 ### Reconstruction analysis
 By using the `scil_fibertube_score_tractogram.py` script, you are able to obtain measures on the quality of the fibertube tracking that was performed.
 Here is a description of the computed metrics:

-VC: "Valid Connection": A streamline that passes WITHIN the final segment of <br>
-    the fibertube in which it was seeded. <br>
+VC: "Valid Connection": A streamline that passes WITHIN the final segment of the fibertube in which it was seeded. <br>
-IC: "Invalid Connection": A streamline that ended in the final segment of <br>
+IC: "Invalid Connection": A streamline that ended in the final segment of another fibertube. <br>
-    another fibertube. <br>
-NC: "No Connection": A streamlines that has not ended in the final segment <br>
-    of any fibertube. <br>
+NC: "No Connection": A streamlines that has not ended in the final segment of any fibertube. <br>

-Res_VC: "Resolution-wise Valid Connection": A streamline that passes closer <br>
-    than [blur_darius] away from the last segment of the fibertube in which it <br>
+Res_VC: "Resolution-wise Valid Connection": A streamline that passes closer than [blur_darius] away from the last segment of the fibertube in which it was seeded. <br>
-    was seeded. <br>
-Res_IC: "Resolution-wise Invalid Connection": A streamline that passes closer <br>
-    than [blur_darius] away from the first or last segment of another <br>
+Res_IC: "Resolution-wise Invalid Connection": A streamline that passes closer than [blur_darius] away from the first or last segment of another fibertube. <br>
-    fibertube. <br>
-Res_NC: "Resolution-wise No Connection": A streamlines that does not pass <br>
-    closer than [blur_radius] away from the first or last segment of any <br>
+Res_NC: "Resolution-wise No Connection": A streamlines that does not pass closer than [blur_radius] away from the first or last segment of any fibertube. <br>
-    fibertube. <br>

-The "absolute error" of a coordinate is the distance in mm between that <br>
-coordinate and the closest point on its corresponding fibertube.
-The average <br>
-of all coordinate absolute errors of a streamline is called the "Mean absolute <br>
-error" or "mae". <br>
+The "absolute error" of a coordinate is the distance in mm between that coordinate and the closest point on its corresponding fibertube.
+The average of all coordinate absolute errors of a streamline is called the "Mean absolute error" or "mae".

 Computed metrics:
    - vc_ratio <br>